D-Wave Quantum Inc. (NYSE: QBTS)

 - Life Sciences – Menten AI makes use of D-Wave quantum computing to assist in the design of novel therapeutic peptides—short strings of amino acids that can act as potent drugs.
 With the rise of COVID-19, D-Wave’s Advantage system made it possible to identify molecules that might be especially well-suited for binding and inhibiting the related spike protein, producing several promising peptide designs.

 - Finance – Multiverse Computing, a leader in developing quantum solutions for the financial sector, leveraged D-Wave’s hybrid solver service in a collaboration with BBVA, one of the world’s largest financial institutions.
-Multiverse demonstrated management strategies that far exceeded the granularity of traditional returns in a fraction of the time, helping BBVA identify a low-risk portfolio for investment.
+Multiverse helped BBVA with financial portfolio optimization, using D-Wave’s quantum technology to identify a portfolio with 15% risk that yielded a 60% return on investment.

-The quantum computing total addressable market is projected to grow between $450 billion and $850 billion over the next 15 to 30 years, with between $5 billion and $10 billion of anticipated TAM growth coming in the next three to five years, according to Boston Consulting Group.
+The quantum computing total addressable market is projected by the Boston Consulting Group to grow to between $450 billion and $850 billion over the next 15 to 30 years.
+For quantum hardware, software and service providers, the near-term TAM (3 to 5 years) is expected to be $400 million to $1 billion, growing to $90 billion to $170 billion over the long-term (15-30 years).
 Driving factors behind this growth include rising investments in quantum computing tech by governments and an increasing number of commercial use-cases.

 Forward-thinking organizations see quantum as an opportunity to move ahead of the competition.
 From finding efficiencies and reducing waste to decreasing time to solution and solving problems abandoned due to complexity, the business value is real.
-According to data from 451 Research, 40% of large enterprises are already experimenting with quantum computing.
+According to data from Hyperion Research, 80% quantum early adopters are planning to increase their commitment to quantum in the next two to three years, and one-third are planning to invest at least $15M USD in quantum efforts.

-D-Wave is strategically positioned – in an industry with significant barriers to entry – as evident by a decades-long track record serving a roster of blue-chip customers.
+D-Wave is strategically positioned – in an industry with significant barriers to entry – as evidenced by a decades-long track record serving a roster of blue-chip customers.
 The company is singularly focused on helping its customers achieve clear value by leveraging quantum computing in practical business applications.
-With a full stack of systems, software, developer tools and services, D-Wave is working to enable enterprises, governments, developers and researchers to access the power of quantum computing, thereby providing an intriguing opportunity for prospective investors.
+As one of very few quantum companies with a full stack of systems, software, developer tools and services, D-Wave is working to enable enterprises, governments, developers and researchers to access the power of quantum computing, thereby providing an intriguing opportunity for prospective investors.

 Dr. Alan Baratz has served as the CEO of D-Wave since 2020.
 Previously, as Executive Vice President of R&D and Chief Product Officer, he drove the development, delivery, and support of all of D-Wave’s products, technologies, and applications.
 Dr. Baratz has over 25 years of experience in product development and bringing new products to market at leading technology companies and software startups.
 As the first president of JavaSoft at Sun Microsystems, he oversaw the growth and adoption of the Java platform from its infancy to a robust platform supporting mission-critical applications in nearly 80 percent of Fortune 1000 companies.
 He has also held executive positions at Symphony, Avaya, Cisco, and IBM.
 Dr. Baratz holds a doctorate in computer science from the Massachusetts Institute of Technology.

-John Markovich is the company’s CFO.
-He brings to D-Wave over three decades of experience working with rapidly growing private and public technology companies across all stages of development.
+John Markovich has served as D-Wave’s CFO since 2021.
+He brings over 25 years of experience serving as CFO for rapidly growing private and public technology companies across all stages of development.
 Mr. Markovich has directed the finance, accounting, tax, treasury, M&A, legal, operations, customer service, IR, HR, and IT functions for companies ranging from privately held pre-revenue startups to an NYSE-listed Fortune 500 multi-national company with over $1.2 billion in annual revenue.
-During his career, he has negotiated and closed over 150 debt, equity, M&A, and joint venture transactions exceeding $2.5 billion in value; over a dozen private placements; nearly a dozen M&A transactions; and several international joint ventures.
+During his career, he has negotiated and closed over 150 debt, equity, M&A, and joint venture transactions exceeding $2.5 billion in value.
 Mr. Markovich holds a BS in Business from Miami University and an MBA from the Michigan State Graduate School of Business.

 - D-Wave is the world’s first commercial supplier of quantum computers.

-- The company’s customers include blue-chip industry leaders like Volkswagen, Accenture, BBVA, NEC Corporation, Save-On-Foods, DENSO and Lockheed Martin.
+- D-Wave’s customers include blue-chip industry leaders like Volkswagen, Mastercard, Deloitte, ArcelorMittal, Siemens Healthineers, Unisys, Accenture, BBVA, NEC Corporation, Pattison Food Group Ltd., DENSO and Lockheed Martin.

 - The Advantage™ Quantum Computer is currently on its 5th generation, featuring 2.5x more connections and more than double the number of qubits of its predecessor.